 Introduction

-- Integrated single-cell quality control methods.
+- Integrated single-cell quality control methods, including doublet detection methods (scDblFinder, scds, Scrublet, DoubletDetection).

 - High-quality data visualization methods.